 29. Follow signs toward the Picnic Lodge, which is right across the street from the greenhouse.
 Take the crosswalk across Barn Road, then veer right toward the Picnic Lodge.

-30. Now that you’ve found the Picnic Lodge (if it’s open, feel free to pop in – this is Day Hiker Central), you’ll be following signs toward GATE.
+30. Now that you’ve found the Picnic Lodge (this place was once Day Hiker Central, with food available for purchase, but it’s now closed to day hikers and used for pastel-sweater-type events), you’ll be following signs toward GATE.
 Go to the LEFT side of the Picnic Lodge.
 The road on the right side, which looks rather inviting, is a dead end.
 We found this out the hard way.
 Walk around the Picnic Lodge to the left to pick up the little unnamed path (marked with a red dotted line on the map) that will lead you to North Lookout Road.

 31. When the unnamed path beside the Picnic Lodge dead-ends into North Lookout Road, turn right.
 North Lookout Road wraps around a small picturesque cliff, giving you your last up-close look at a Mohonk rock face for the day.
 Feel free to give it a hug.